The envelope method is a simple but powerful budgeting technique that can help you keep your spending under control.

 Decide how to split your income between the different envelopes.
 You should already have an idea about how to do this from the first step (balancing your budget).
 And because Monzo already groups your spending into categories, it should be easy to see how much you've spent in the past.

 It’s usually a good idea to slightly overestimate the amount you’ll need for bills and other essentials.
 And don’t forget about big annual or one-off expenses, like Christmas presents or an MOT.
 You might want to update your allowances regularly to cover these.
 Or you could set up a separate envelope and put money into it every month so you’re prepared.

 4. Create your envelopes and stuff them with cash

 Each category needs it own envelope – a place where you can put the money you'll use for that kind of spending.

 You can do this with Monzo by separating your money into different Pots.
-Salary Sorter will even help you do it automatically after you get paid!
+If you get paid into your Monzo account, Salary Sorter will even help you do it automatically after you get paid!

 Give each Pot or 'envelope' a name, and put the right amounts into each envelope as soon as you get paid.
 When you need to pay for something, take the right amount out of the right envelope.

-You can even set up a Bills Pot, so you can set aside your bills money and pay them straight from the Pot.
+You can even set up a Bills Pot, so you can set aside money for bills and pay them straight from the Pot.

 Monzo makes it easy to set savings goals and track your spending 💪Download Monzo